Karlie Redd Flaunts Curvy Bod In Black Mesh Lingerie & Fans Are Feeling It

 Recently, Karlie Redd dished out a couple of lingerie pics on social media, including a photo of herself in a red hot teddy.
 Since then, the Love & Hip Hop star shared a second photo of herself in a black mesh lingerie set.

 Redd was spotted posing in front of a completely white backdrop.
-She closed her hands into a ball and placed them by her midriff.
+She closed her hands into fists and placed them by her midriff.

 The bra was made of mesh, and featured a thick, black strap with silver grommets.
 She took advantage of this and laced a bright red ribbon or string into the bra.
-She then tied it into a ribbon.
+She then tied the ribbon into a bow.

-Meanwhile, she gave a flirty pout as she pursed her lips, and wore her hair down in a middle part.
-She also curled her locks at the end.
-Karlie also an eye-catching, glossy lipstick and silver eyeshadow.
-She also contoured her face with her foundation and gold tones.
+Meanwhile, Karlie served a flirty pout as she pursed her lips while wearing her black hair down in a middle part.
+On the ends, she created curls on the end of her staight locks.
+She wore eye-catching, glossy lipstick and silver eyeshadow and she contoured her face using gold tones.

 Fans liked the photo more than 49,000 times and sent plenty of love Redd’s way via the comments section.